Benjamin Onyango: Personal life

 He was born in Ofafa Jericho Estate in Eastlands, Nairobi, Kenya, as the second child in a family of seven brothers.
 His father was Christopher Ochieng and mother was Eudiah Achieng Ochieng.
 Benjamin started his primary education in Ofafa Jericho Primary School then Ofafa Jericho Secondary School.
-When Benjamin turned 18, he was hired by his dad at British American Tobacco Kenya Ltd (BAT) and later he was moved to a clerk position in the Wages Department where he worked for 4 years.
+When Benjamin turned 18, he was hired by his father at British American Tobacco Kenya Ltd (BAT) and later he was moved to a clerk position in the Wages Department where he worked for 4 years.
 Then he was transferred to computer department and worked for two years.

-He later joined United States International University (USIU) to study Management Information Systems (MIT).
-For further studies, Benjamin moved to the USIU, San Diego in the USA.
-From there, he was transferred to California State University, Stanislaus in Turlock, California.
-Then in 1992, he graduated with a Bachelor of Science Degree in Computer Science.
+He later joined the United States International University (USIU) to study Management Information Systems (MIT).
+For further studies, Onyango moved to the USIU, San Diego in the United States.
+From there, he transferred to California State University, Stanislaus in Turlock, California, graduating in 1992 with a Bachelor of Science Degree in Computer Science.